Ignacio de la Torre y Mier: Early life

+He was a co-owner, with Porfirio Díaz and Juan Llamedo, of the Banco de Londres y México.

 Ignacio de la Torre was the maternal uncle of Pierre de Polignac, the Prince Consort of Monaco, son of his elder sister Susana (1858–1913).

 Sexuality

-There has been significant speculation over de la Torre's sexuality.
-He lived a separate life from his wife, who lived in a wing of the mansion on Paseo de la Reforma and only accompanied him to social functions and presidential events.
-It is said the one time that the president was visiting Amada, Ignacio came home drunk and insulted his wife, and then the president threw Ignacio out of the house.

 On November 18, 1901, the police raided a cross dressing ball known as the Baile de los cuarenta y uno, or Dance of the Forty-One, where 41 men were arrested.
 There were rumors that De la Torre was in attendance and escaped punishment since he was the president's son-in-law.
 This has continued as a belief in popular culture and has led to him being called number "42".

 Depictions in culture

 Ignacio de la Torre was played by Alfonso Herrera in the Mexican movie Dance of the 41 in 2020.